gmelloni/interactionRCS/paper.md

 Similarly to the previous situation, the $SE$ can be derived by using the delta method to calculate $SE(\beta_1+sp_2(z))$

-# How to use the interactionHR package
+# How to use the interactionRCS package

-Functions within the `interactionHR` package require that a Cox model has already been estimated and model results be provided as an object.
-Because of its flexibility in dealing with restricted cubic splines, `interactionHR` requires the Cox model to be fitted with the `cph` function of  `rms` package.
+Functions within the `interactionRCS` package require that a Cox model has already been estimated and model results be provided as an object.
+Because of its flexibility in dealing with restricted cubic splines, `interactionRCS` requires the Cox model to be fitted with the `cph` function of  `rms` package.

-The main functions of `interactionHR` are `rcsHR` and `loglinHR`.
+The main functions of `interactionRCS` are `rcsHR` and `loglinHR`.
 The first one will provide point estimates and confidence intervals for the  HRs of $X$ when $Z$ is modeled with restricted cubic splines (specifically using 3 knots).
 The second function will instead provide HRs of $X$ in the setting where $Z$ is included in the model as a continuous covariate thus assuming a log-liner effect additive interaction on the log-linear scale.
 For both functions, the following options must be specified:

 * `model`: the `cph` model previously run (linlogHR accepts `coxph` objects too)
 * `var1`: the name of the main predictor of interest ($X$)